dodorare/crossbow/docs/main-hello-world.md

 crossbundle run apple
 ```

+If you want to build the application for android as AAB - add `--aab` flag.

-When the application will deploy on your device, you can attach logger
+When the application deploys on your device, you can attach a logger.

 ```sh
 crossbundle log android
 ```

 and you will see the message: `"Hello, project-name!"`

+## Known issues

 ### Error `unable to find library -lgcc`